akshayashu/akshayashu/README.md

 ### 🌱 Challenges that I’m currently challenging myself:
 Since everything is getting done from home, and I’m having a tremendous of spare time, I decided to take this time to focus on feeding more knowledge to myself.
 I set a couple of self-challenges in order to push myself more further.

-* Read a book a week.
 * Workout 3 days in a row and take a day break .
 * Avoid overusing social media.
-* Adapting the minimalist lifestyle.
 * Practice meditation.